Smart Lookup: semantic search in Obsidian

 Smart Lookup lets you search your vault by meaning (embeddings), not exact words.

-Use it when you want "notes that are about this" even if the note does not contain your search terms.
+even if the note does not contain your search terms.

 The Smart Lookup loop

-- Ask a question in plain language (what you want to explore or solve).
+- Ask a question in plain language.

 - Scan the top results and expand 1-2 to confirm relevance.

-- Open the best matches and turn them into action:
+- Open the best matches and act:

 - link them into your working note, or